marioskogias/bob.learn.mlp/doc/guide.rst

    >>> t0 = numpy.array([[.0]]) # target

-The class used to train a MLP [1]_ with backpropagation [2]_ is :py:class:`bob.learn.MLP.BackProp`.
+The class used to train a MLP [1]_ with backpropagation [2]_ is :py:class:`bob.learn.mlp.BackProp`.
 An example is shown below.

 .. doctest::